Find an Emergency Vet in Sydney — Open 24/7 Including Public Holidays

 If your pet requires more intensive care, we proceed with advanced treatments that include, but are not limited to:

-- CT scans or MRIs for neurological issues or complex injuries.
+- CT scans or MRIs for neurological issues or complex injuries (referred to an emergency hospital)

-- Blood transfusions for pets suffering from severe blood loss or anemia.
+- Blood transfusions for pets suffering from severe blood loss or anemia (services either at our Green Square Location or external hospital)

-- Specialised treatments for poisoning, snake bites, or toxic ingestion.
+- Specialised treatments for poisoning, snake bites, or toxic ingestion (Referred to emergency hospital)

-Our emergency vets are trained to handle a wide range of urgent conditions and will act swiftly to give your pet the best chance of recovery.
+Our vets are trained to handle a wide range of urgent conditions and will act swiftly to give your pet the best chance of recovery.
+We will never detriment your pet’s care and will refer as required, working with local emergency veterinary hospitals to transport your pet via their own ambulance service or stabilising your pet for you to take them.

 Step 5: Careful Monitoring

-Some pets may also need overnight stays or extended hospitalisation to ensure they are stable before going home.
+Some pets may also need extended hospitalisation to ensure they are stable before going home.

 Step 6: Discharge and Aftercare